 Fremantle is a case in point.
 You’d be forgiven – as an uniformed visitor – based just on the street names, to think Freo was never occupied by the Whadjuk people of the Noongar Nation for tens of thousands of years before the British set up the Swan River Colony here in 1829.
 But of course they were here and they did occupy the place.
 And they are still here.
 The Shipping News is pleased to acknowledge Fremantle is part of the traditional territory of the Whadjuk.

 On 29 May 1931, just over a hundred years after the establishment of the British Swan River Colony and just less than a hundred years ago, Miss Kate Caldwell presented a paper on the derivation of the names of streets in Fremantle to the WA Historical Society.
 Her work was also serialised in one of the Fremantle papers of the day, the Fremantle Advocate.
 No doubt it was greeted with as much interest then as it still is today.

 When you pore over Freo’s older street names you learn snippets of British history and much about Fremantle’s British settler history from 1829 onwards, but – as suggested – precious little about earlier or even contemporary Indigenous people and their history.
 Of course, this is simply an example of how history depends on who is recording it, and why.

 Things are however changing.
 For example, Walyalup, the Whadjuk Noongar name for the Fremantle area, is now becoming better known around the City.

 Our aim is to produce a survey of all the current streets of the City of Fremantle with the derivations of their names.

 In some cases we will list older street names that are no longer in use.

-Our survey is based on Miss Caldwell’s epic 1931 work and more recent work by the Fremantle History Centre and particularly that of Garry Gillard who compiles Fremantle Stuff.
+Our survey is based on Miss Caldwell’s epic 1931 work and more recent work by the Fremantle History Centre and of Garry Gillard who compiles he invaluable resource, Fremantle Stuff.